FREQUENTLY ASKED QUESTIONS (FAQ)

 Where am I supposed to park each morning/afternoon?

-All parents of toddlers, twos, and threes are asked to park in the “back” parking lot behind Sanctuary and Main church administration building.
+All parents of toddlers and twos are asked to park in the “back” parking lot behind Sanctuary and Main church administration building.
 We ask that you walk your child to/from the classroom each day.
-Parents of fours and TK children may use the combined carpool line in the morning and the classroom carpool lines in the afternoon.
+Parents of threes, fours and TK children may use the combined carpool line in the morning and in the afternoon.
 It is very important for the safety of all children that parents of the younger children DO NOT PARK near the carpool line.

 Where do I make my monthly tuition payment?

 We highly encourage all families to use our Tuition Express (automatic draft) Plan.
 It is extremely safe.
-All withdrawals are made on the 5th of each month.
+All withdrawals are made on the 15th of each month.
 If you prefer to write checks to Trinity Presbyterian Weekday School, that is fine.
-Checks may be mailed to the school, brought into Anne Daniels’ office, or placed in one of the drop boxes just outside our administrative offices.
+Checks may be mailed to the school, brought into the administrative assistant’s office, or placed in one of the drop boxes just outside our administrative offices.

 Are there any suggestions on what to pack in the lunchbox?